luancmenezes/GeneticRobot/README.md

 # GeneticRobot
-A robot for robocode with genetic movement.
+A robot to robocode with genetic movement.